luyentru/MLOps/reports/README.md

 > Answer:

---- We run a comprehensive CI pipeline through GitHub Actions with two primary workflows - testing and linting.
-Our testing workflow executes unit tests across Ubuntu, Windows, and macOS using Python 3.11, incorporating code coverage reporting through coverage and pytest.
+--- We run a comprehensive continuous integration (CI) pipeline through GitHub Actions with four primary workflows - testing, linting, documentation deploying, and model staging.

+1. Our testing workflow executes unit tests across Ubuntu, Windows, and macOS using Python 3.11, incorporating code coverage reporting through coverage and pytest.
 We effectively use pip dependency caching for all our requirements files to optimize build times.

-For code quality, we maintain a separate linting workflow using pylint with a strict minimum score requirement of 8.0/10.
+2. For code quality, we maintain a separate linting workflow using pylint with a strict minimum score requirement of 8.0/10.
 Both workflows trigger automatically on pushes and pull requests to our main and development branches, ensuring consistent code quality across all contributions.

+3. To publish the documentation of our code, we use an mkdocs.yaml file and then use a GitHub workflow that automatically pushes the documentation on to GitHub pages.
+This documentation includes a main overview of our project and also includes our architecture diagram.

+4. For model staging, the workflow gets triggered when a change has been made to the model.
+This includes any new model being exported into the models folder on the main branch.

 Currently, we only test on Python version 3.11, however that could easily be extend to younger or older versions if necessary for the project. ---